W. Jarrard Goodwin, M.D., F.A.C.S.

 Description of Research

-Dr. Goodwin's research focuses on the prevention and treatment of head and neck squamous cell carcinoma (HNSCC).Cancer Prevention and Control
+Dr. Goodwin's research focuses on the prevention and treatment of head and neck squamous cell carcinoma.

 - Dr. Goodwin is currently working on a prospective study of the possible role of Vitamin D, in the disparity which negatively impacts Black Americans.